 The Paralegal Certificate Program is for people in pursuit of a second career, recent college graduates and working professionals who want to enter the legal field, and working paralegals who want to obtain a North Carolina State Bar-qualified paralegal certificate from an accredited University.

+- Proficient in English.
 Students are required to be proficient in their oral and written use of the English language.
-The program also requires that students have basic computer and technology skills.
-The following are tasks that it is assumed students in the program are able to complete:

 A good essay will 1) follow the prescribed format, 2) have specific and coherent ideas, and 3) contain no mechanical and grammatical errors.